Ether-DiscordBot/Ether-Bot/README.md

 ## Installing Ether

- 1. Create a .env file and  (follow the .env.example)
+ 1. Rename `.env.example` by `.env` and set a value to all variables.

  2. Update/install submodule with this command
     ```shell